TommyMart/TommyMart/README.md

 - 👋 Hi, I’m Tom Martin
-- 👀 I’m interested in solving problems.
+- 👀 I’m interested in solving problems and creativity.
 - 🌱 I’m currently studying full stack software development and design.
 - 💞️ I’m looking to collaborate on software that helps society and/or the environment in some way.
 - 📫 How to reach me thomas.h.martin89@gmail.com